Principal-Agent Problem with Third Party: Information Design from Social Planner's Perspective: Introduction

-Most of the literature studied the interaction between the two parties, namely the principal and the agent, nonetheless, there has been researches on the agency model involving a third-party. \citet{maskin1990principal}, whose primary goal was to completely characterize the equilibrium of the principal-agent game, introduced a third party whose optimization problem is to maximize an arbitrary weighted sum of the utility functions of the different types of the principal, which is similar to the first stage in our proposed workflow.
-A substantial difference is that in their model, the third party not only possesses the power to send messages between the principal and the agent, but also implements the contract, while the social planner in our setting could only convey information to the principal and the contractual power is in hand of the latter player. \citet{braun1993governs} considered a model in political research with triadic structure, i.e., the policy maker being the principal, the intermediary funding organization being the agent and the scientists being the third party.
-They assessed the role of the third party in the principal-agent relationship from the perspective of political science in a qualitative way, showing that the third party plays an important role in the triadic structure as it is required to permanently to balance the two opposing forces. \citet{van1998science,van2003new} further considered the tripartite relationship in an empirical study, where the research councils is the mediator (third party) between the government (principal) and science (agent).
-Different from these empirical studies, we start from an abstract theoretical model, and manifest the significance of the third party through information design.
+Most of the literature studied the interaction between the two parties, namely the principal and the agent, nonetheless, there has been researches on the agency model involving a third-party. \citet{maskin1990principal} introduced a third party whose optimization problem is to maximize an arbitrary weighted sum of the utility functions of different types of the principal.
+Moreover, this third party possesses the power of information transmission and contract implementation. \citet{braun1993governs} considered a model in political research with triadic structure, namely the policy maker, the intermediary funding organization, and the scientists, and they assessed the role of the third party in a qualitative way. \citet{van1998science, van2003new} further considered the tripartite relationship in an empirical study.
+Recently, \citet{bizzotto2021communication} developed a model of information design with agency where the third party decides on the way of implementing the information structure proposed by the principal, \citet{boleslavsky2018bayesian} studied a variant of Bayesian persuasion where the underlying state is generated by a third party's unobservable effort, \citet{perez2022test} considered a setting where the state of the world could be falsified by a third party at a cost.
+Different from these works, the third party in our model has neither the contractual power, nor the power of determining the state of the world.
+The social planner in our model is responsible for formulating the information structure, which controls the information flow between the agent's action and the principal's belief.

+\citet{mahzoon2023indicator} studied a variant of the principal-agent problem where the signal observed by the principal is chosen by the agent.
+They also considered the optimization problem with the goal of characterizing the optimal information structure from the agent's perspective, which could be viewed as a special case of our model if the social planner is fully in aligned with the agent's interest.
+They developed a geometric approach for solving the optimization problem.
+They constructed the geometric game in the space of likelihood ratios while our geometric approach works in the space of principal's and agent's utilities, which is more intuitive and direct.
+Interestingly, they also found that binary signal suffices for the optimal information structure.